 Where Did It Come From?

 Many types of human coronaviruses actually come from animals, like swine flu, originated from pigs.
 Novel coronavirus most likely came from bats.
 The first case was detected in Hebei, in the Wuhan Province in China.
-But the rate of infection is spreading quickly, so that will not be the case in the near future.
-Thousands across the world, from the Middle East to Australia have been hospitalized due to novel coronavirus.
+But the rate of infection is spreading quickly, so that will not be the case soon.
+From the Middle East to Australia, thousands across the world have been hospitalized due to novel coronavirus.

 How Does It Spread?

-As with any infectious disease that impacts your respiratory system, the disease spreads by person-to-person contact, primarily through coughing.
-If someone is infected, they can spread the virus by small droplets from a cough or any type of respiratory fluid.
+As with any infectious disease that impacts your respiratory system, the disease spreads by person-to-person contact, primarily through breathing or coughing.
+If someone is infected, they can spread the virus by small droplets from a cough or any respiratory fluid.
 Once they land on a surface, someone else can pick them up, thus causing the disease to spread.

-Because of the way in which it’s transmitted. it’s so important to keep a safe social distance from those infected and keep washing your hands to prevent spreading the disease.
+Because of how it’s transmitted, it’s so important to keep a safe social distance from those infected and keep washing your hands to prevent spreading the disease.
 Since COVID-19 is still relatively new, scientists continue to research the way this novel coronavirus is spreading.